Webador/SlmMail/docs/Ses.md

 Amazon SES
 ==========

-This transport layer forms the coupling between Zend\Mail and the Email Service Provider [Amazon SES](http://aws.amazon.com/ses/).
+This transport layer forms the coupling between Laminas\Mail and the Email Service Provider [Amazon SES](http://aws.amazon.com/ses/).
 The transport is a drop-in component and can be used to send email messages with Cc & Bcc addresses (please note that currently, Amazon SES does not support attachments).